Share this Post

 Daniel: That’s two big goals.
 That’s not dissimilar to a marathon runner, for example, someone on the road who does a big period of preparation and has two big goals to try and achieve during the year.
 There’s always some risk in that.

-For a newer runner who’s perhaps not looking for a high performance outcome, they might try and have more races in the season, maybe not have that duration or have that intensity.
+For a newer runner who’s perhaps not looking for a high-performance outcome, they might try and have more races in the season, maybe not have that duration or that intensity.

 33:59